shehza-d/learning-backend/MongoDB-NoSQL/Data-Modeling.md

 Here's a quick summary of the pro's and con's of embedding vs. referencing in MongoDB:
 <img src='./embedding.png'/>

 1. **Embedding:** We take related data and insert it into our document.

-Also called `Nested Documents` (i.e this is not vector embedding)
+   - Also called `Nested Documents` (i.e this is not vector embedding).
+   - Avoids application joins
+   - Provides better performance for read operations.
+   - Embedding data simplifies queries because it avoids application joins.
+It fulfills the principle that data that is accessed together should be stored together.
+   - Embedding data provides better performance for read operations.
+Embedded documents enable you to store all kinds of related information in a single document.
+   - Embedding is often used when there are one-to-many relationships in the data that's being stored.
+MongoDB recommends embedding documents to simplify queries and improve overall query performance.
+   - Con: Doc can be large and can slow performance.

-1. **Referencing:** We refer to documents in another collection in our document.
+2. **Referencing:** We refer to documents in another collection in our document.

+   - Save the \_id field of one doc in another doc as a link between the two.
+   - Simple and sufficient for most use cases.
+   - Using references is called linking or data normalization.

+Unbounded documents

+Embedding data will make the document larger and impact write performance.
+As more data is added to each document, the entire document is rewritten into MongoDB data storage.

+Unbounded documents caused by embedding will eventually run into storage problems by exceeding the maximum document size of 16 MB.

+To prevent unbounded document sizes that may result from embedding, you can break up your data into multiple collecitons and use references to keep frequently accessed data together.

+ Avoid:
+More than the document size limit of 16MB
+Poor query performance
+Poor write performance
+Too much memory being
+used

+Common schema
+anti-patterns:
+Massive arrays
+Massive number of
+collections
+Bloated documents
+Unnecessary indexes
+Queries without indexes
+Data that's accessed together, but stored in different collections

+The Schema Anti-Patterns tab highlights any issues in the collection and provides details to resolve them.
+You can improve your schema by resolving the anti-patterns that are shown.

 <img src='./Embedding-Referencing-example.png'/>